rcarmo/docker-templates/desktop-chrome/README.md

 ## Logging In

 Login via SSH to port 2211 as `user`, password `changeme`.
-Once inside, `remote.sh` will launch the VNC server with a set of predefined resolutions (use `xrandr -s <number>` to resize the desktop - some VNC clients may need to reconnect, but TigerVNC seems to work fine in Windows, and so does the macOS VNC client)
+Once inside, `remote.sh` will launch the VNC server with a set of predefined resolutions (use `xrandr -s <resolution>` to resize the desktop - some VNC clients may need to reconnect, but TigerVNC seems to work fine in Windows, and so does the macOS VNC client)

 ## Quickstart (NO AUTHENTICATION!)